mostly-ai/mostlyai/README.md

 g.reports(display=True)
 ```

-Once the generator has been trained, you can use it to generate synthetic data samples.
+Once the generator has been trained, generate synthetic data samples.
 Either via probing:

 ```python
 # probe for some representative synthetic samples